tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

 -  REMAP()
 -  REMAP(condition, expression, (cond1, cond2, …), (expr1, expr2, …))
-   function was added in 2.2.2-beta.
-It allows you to make some exceptions of an expression values depending on condition values.
+   function allows you to make some exceptions of an expression values depending on condition values.
 Condition expression should always result integer, expression can result in integer or float.

    ::